 Show Me The Money

 But wait… even in this happy scenario, employers have may have additional financial obligations to employees who take on different or extra work.
 A change in duties could mean that an Award employee moves up a classification to a higher pay rate.
 Even if it’s only a temporary change, you could become liable for ‘higher duties’ allowances.

 For employees who are not covered by an Award or enterprise agreement, overtime obligations can result from:

 - additional hours over the 38-hour week, or

 - outside of ordinary hours, resulting in overtime obligations

 These may not be considered ‘reasonable additional hours’.
 This may also impact any annualized salary obligation you might have.

 Work Health and Safety

-Employees working long hours or carrying excessive workloads are at risk of fatigue and burn-out, which can impact on their physical and mental well-being.
-Make sure you undertake risk-assessments to ensure any new arrangements are safe and sustainable.
+Employees working long hours or carrying excessive workloads are at risk of fatigue and burn-out.
+This can impact on their physical and mental well-being.
+Make sure you undertake risk assessments to ensure any new arrangements are safe and sustainable.